top of page

 Search

 Gimjang, also spelled kimjang, is a deeply rooted Korean tradition of preparing and sharing kimchi in large quantities.
-Recognized by UNESCO as an intangible cultural heritage, Gimjang is far more than an annual kimchi-making ritual.
+Recognized by UNESCO as an intangible cultural heritage, Gimjang is more than an annual kimchi-making ritual.
 It’s a moment when neighbours gather to share labor, harvests, and food—strengthening bonds through collaboration and generosity.
-While many people associate Gimjang with home kitchens or community groups, its spirit can also live within modern, for-profit businesses.
-In fact, we believe that a small, local kimchi company can be one of the most powerful carriers of these values.
+While many associate Gimjang with home kitchens or community groups, its spirit can also thrive within modern, for-profit businesses.
+A small, local kimchi company can be a powerful carrier of these values.

-At its core, Gimjang is about connection: people working side-by-side, preserving food for a difficult time—the winter, and ensuring that no household is left out.
-When a local kimchi business embraces these principles, it can transform commercial activity into something more meaningful—an engine for community health, sustainable food culture, and local resilience.
+At its core, Gimjang is about connection.
+People work side-by-side, preserving food for the winter and ensuring that no household is left out.
+When a local kimchi business embraces these principles, it transforms commercial activity into something more meaningful.
+It becomes an engine for community health, sustainable food culture, and local resilience.

-Thus, when a small kimchi business carries forward the heart of Gimjang—cooperation, generosity, sustainability, and respect—it becomes not just a producer of food but a creator of community.
-It shows that how traditional values can thrive in modern entrepreneurship, and that commerce and culture can enrich each other.
+When a small kimchi business carries forward the heart of Gimjang—cooperation, generosity, sustainability, and respect—it becomes not just a producer of food but a creator of community.
+It demonstrates how traditional values can thrive in modern entrepreneurship.
+Commerce and culture can enrich each other.
 By grounding its work in Gimjang’s spirit, we believe Gimjang Fermentation Corp can do more than grow a business.
 It can help cultivate a stronger, healthier, and more connected community.

 Noah Yoon - Farmer and Cofounder of Gimjang Fermentation Corp.